-- Push down on the shield's rear side (A) while another person supports the front side (D).
+- 5. Push down on shield's rear side (A) while another person supports front side (D).
 Pull pivot pins (B) from ball joints (C) on both sides of the frame.
 To avoid misplacing parts, reinstall the hairpins into the pivot pins. - 6.
-Lower the forward end of the shield to the ground.
+Lower the front end of the shield to the ground.